 You are here

-His co-edited collection, Anthropocene Reading: Literary History in Geologic Times, is forthcoming from Penn State UP in November 2017.
+His co-edited collection, Anthropocene Reading: Literary History in Geologic Times, was published by Penn State UP in November 2017.

-The Animal Claim: Sensibility and the Creaturely Voice (The University of Chicago Press, Spring 2015)
+The Animal Claim: Sensibility and the Creaturely Voice (The University of Chicago Press, 2015)

 “Anthropocene Air.” the minnesota review 81 (2014): 92-101.
 Special issue, “Writing the Anthropocene.”
 Ed.
 Kate Marshall and Tobias Boes.